niellun/FastCarPlay/README.md

 ![Logo](docs/images/screenshot.png)

 ## Dongles
-The dongles are readily available from Amazon or Aliexpress labeled by Carlinkit.
+The dongles are readily available from Amazon or Aliexpress labeled by Carlinkit or CPC200-CCPM.
 They also seems to have official web site https://www.carlinkit.com/.
 Devices might have different vendor and product id's.
 Check your with lsusb and update settings if necessary.

 ## Setup